Article Table Of Contents

 Across most of America, the African American and Hispanic communities comprise "most of the minority".
 We're not totally sure that's a term, but it's an accurate reflection of the state of race in America.

 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in Delaware is 34,163 – at 3.7% of the total population of Delaware.
+According to the most recent American Community Survey, the Asian population in delaware is 36,464 - at 3.8% of the total population of delaware.

-We broke down the most recent census data to determine the cities in Delaware with the largest Asian population in 2018:
+Here are the cities in delaware with the largest Asian population in 2020:

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Delaware With The Largest Asian Population For 2018
+How We Determined The Cities In delaware With The Largest Asian Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: